-SB 5092 Operating Budget (Chapter 334, Laws of 2021) Effective July 1, 2021, the budget provides funding for the following:
+Senate Bill (SB) 5092 (Chapter 334, Laws of 2021), Operating Budget.
+Effective July 1, 2021, the budget provided funding for the following:

-- A 15% grant increase for the TANF, Refugee Cash Assistance (RCA), and Pregnant Women Assistance (PWA) programs. - Suspension of the TANF 60-month time limit through June 30, 2022. - Pandemic Emergency Assistance for eligible families receiving SFA or FAP. - Continuation of the Washington Immigrant Relief Fund through SFY 2023. - An additional \$2.6 million for SFY 2023 for the Department of Commerce HEN Program.
+- A 15% grant increase for the TANF, Refugee Cash Assistance (RCA), and PWA programs. - Suspension of the TANF 60-month time limit through June 30, 2022.

+- Pandemic Emergency Assistance for eligible families receiving SFA or FAP. - Continuation of the Washington Immigrant Relief Fund through SFY 2023. - An additional \$2.6 million for SFY 2023 for the Department of Commerce HEN Program.

-2SSB 5214 Economic assistance programs (Chapter 239, Laws of 2021) Effective July 25, 2021, this bill provided a new TANF time limit extension (TLE) when a client receives TANF during a month on or after March 2020, the state's unemployment rate was 7% or above, and the client is otherwise eligible.
+Second Substitute Senate Bill (2SSB) 5214 (Chapter 239, Laws of 2021), Economic assistance programs.
+Effective July 25, 2021, this bill provided a new TANF time limit extension (TLE) when a client receives TANF during a month on or after March 2020, the state's unemployment rate was 7% or above, and the client is otherwise eligible.
 The new extension category is applied after all other TLE criteria have been exhausted and is equal to the number of months the recipient received TANF when the state's unemployment rate was 7% or above.

-SHB 1151 Bolstering economic recovery by providing public assistance to households in need (Chapter 9, Laws of 2021)1 Effective July 1, 2022, Section 2 of this Department request legislation provided for a one-time cash benefit and five months of transitional food assistance to non-TANF families with children exiting Basic Food due to increased income or voluntary closure.
-Section 3 requires the Department to begin basing the cash assistance need standard on a broadly-used national standard reflecting current household goods and services to meet basic needs as of July 1, 2022.
+Substitute House Bill (SHB) 1151(Chapter 9, Laws of 2021), Bolstering economic recovery by providing public assistance to households in need.
+Effective July 1, 2022, Section 2 of this Department request legislation provided for a one-time cash benefit and five months of transitional food assistance to non-TANF families with children exiting Basic Food due to increased income or voluntary closure.
+Section 3 requires the Department to begin basing the cash assistance need standard on a broadly used national standard reflecting current household goods and services to meet basic needs as of July 1, 2022.